-We believe the scope of services that we can provide to our current customers is broad, as evidenced by our most recent customer contract, entered into in March 2020, pursuant to which we will provide the AGLC with their full suite of online gaming offerings including iLottery, casino games, sports betting, poker, live dealer games and bingo.
+We believe the scope of services that we can provide to our current customers is broad, as evidenced by our most recent customer contract, launched in September 2020, pursuant to which we provide the AGLC with their full suite of online gaming offerings including iLottery, casino games, sports betting, poker, live dealer games and bingo.
+This contract, which includes a seven-year initial term and a five-year extension option, grants NPI the right to create and power the only regulated gaming website in Alberta.
 We are also responsible for marketing initiatives undertaken by the lottery, which we believe will enhance the overall experience for players.
+The province of Alberta has a population of 4.4 million, and in fiscal year 2019 the AGLC had sales of C\$946.2 million, according to the AGLC 2018-2019 Annual Report.
+On September 30, 2020, NPI officially launched its offering, PlayAlberta.